ozydingo/stores_in_mongo/README.md

 You can then use `Transcript#words` as if it were a field of `Transcript`.
 This is functionally similar to defining a `has_one_document` association using a gem such as [active_mongoid](https://github.com/sportngin/active_mongoid), but this implementation allows developers to skip any fussing with a separate object, instead treating the data as a native field.
 Here, the `words` field is saved with the model, reloaded with the model, destroyed with the model, and deep_dup'd with the model.
 Data is loaded on-demand, meaning you don't have to worry about slow performance due to loading from an external Mongo database unless you're actually referencing the data.

-You can specify multiple fields in a single model using block syntax:
+You can specify multiple fields and additional options in a single model using block syntax:

 ```ruby
 class Transcript < ActiveRecord::Base